Jean Sibelius: Revived fortunes but growing hand tremor

 Early in 1922, after suffering from headaches Sibelius decided to acquire spectacles although he never wore them for photographs.
 In July, he was saddened by the death of his brother Christian.
 In August, he joined the Finnish Freemasons and composed ritual music for them.
 In February 1923, he premiered his Sixth Symphony.
 Evert Katila highly praised it as "pure idyll."
 Before the year ended he had also conducted concerts in Stockholm and Rome, the first to considerable acclaim, the second to mixed reviews.
 He then proceeded to Gothenburg where he enjoyed an ecstatic reception despite arriving at the concert hall suffering from over-indulgence in food and drink.
-Despite continuing to drink, to Aino's dismay, Sibelius managed to complete his Seventh Symphony in early 1924.
-In March, under the title of Fantasia sinfonica it received its first public performance in Stockholm where it was a success.
+Despite continuing to drink, to Aino's dismay, Sibelius managed to complete his Seventh Symphony in March 1924.
+Under the title of Fantasia sinfonica it received its first public performance in Stockholm where it was a success.
 It was even more highly appreciated at a series of concerts in Copenhagen in late September.
 Sibelius was honoured with the Knight Commander's Cross of the Order of the Dannebrog.

 He spent most of the rest of the year resting as his recent spate of activity was straining his heart and nerves.
 Composing a few small pieces, he relied increasingly on alcohol.
 In May 1925, his Danish publisher Wilhelm Hansen and the Royal Danish Theatre invited him to compose incidental music for a production of Shakespeare's The Tempest.
 He completed the work well in advance of its premiere in March 1926.
 It was well received in Copenhagen although Sibelius was not there himself.

 The music journalist Vesa Sirén has found evidence that Sibelius perhaps suffered from essential tremor since a young age and that he reduced the symptoms by drinking alcohol.
-This self medication is common and effective but discouraged by doctors due to the risks outweighing the benefits.
+This self-medication is common and effective but discouraged by doctors due to the risks outweighing the benefits.
 Sirén's research is supported by several medical experts.
 The tremor presumably prevented writing and impaired his social life.

-Last major contributions
+Last major works

 The year 1926 saw a sharp and lasting decline in Sibelius's output: after his Seventh Symphony, he produced only a few major works during the rest of his life.
 Arguably the two most significant of these were the incidental music for The Tempest and the tone poem Tapiola.
 For most of the last thirty years of his life, Sibelius even avoided talking publicly about his music.